Dejai/scripts/README.md

-# scripts
+# Scripts
-A generic set of scripts
+A generic set of scripts used across projects